zowe/docs-site/docs/extend/extend-apiml/api-mediation-routing.md

 # API Mediation Layer routing

 As an application developer, route your service through the Gateway using the API Mediation Layer to consume a specific resource.
-There are two ways to route your service to the API Mediation Layer which allow you to apply filters on the routes you define in your configuration file:
+There are two ways to route your service to the API Mediation Layer:

 * Basic Routing (using Service ID and version)
 * Basic Routing (using only the service ID)